ashish10alex/Audio-Augmentations/README.md

 To do

+- [ ] Javascript error handling on submit
 - [ ] Multiple post requests ('test.wav' to scaleable)
 - [ ] Grid css mobile
 - [ ] Add pop up for all Augmentations